 This rare skill is easier to learn than you think!
 Homemade cheese has the best ingredients, makes an inexpensive hobby, and best of all encourages us to think about food processes while staying in touch with farmers, cows, and the land.
 A large pot, a basic thermometer, cheesecloth, and a few cheese cultures will get you started on the right path.
 Soon, you’ll be ready to enter Ventura County Fair’s homemade cheese competition!

 11. Bake the best dinner roll in the county

 Do you have the blue ribbon recipe?
 Preheat your oven, fire up your competitive spirit, and enter King Arthur Flour’s adult baking contest at Ventura County Fair!
-This year’s bake-off will feature the most delicious dinner rolls.
-Bring your fluffiest, buttery-goodness on Thursday, August 4, 2016.
+This year’s bake-off will feature the fluffiest most delicious dinner rolls.

 12. Bid on livestock at a silent auction

-Each year, the livestock silent auction is one of Ventura County Fair‘s most popular events!
+Each year, the livestock silent auction is one of Ventura County Fair’s most popular events!
 Fair-goers are invited to participate in a full day of bidding on some of Southern California’s finest livestock.
-From cows, pigs, lambs, and goats, to turkeys, rabbits and chickens, these livestock are raised by youth from 4H, Grange and FFA.
+From cows, pigs, lambs, and goats, to turkeys, rabbits, and chickens, this livestock are raised by youth from 4H, Grange, and FFA.
 Each year, the silent auction raises up to $1.6 million to support youth education and careers in agriculture.
-Add it to your calendar!
-This year’s auction takes place on Friday, August 12, 2016.